Law of the iterated logarithm: Generalizations and variants

-Vovk (1987) derived a version of LIL valid for a single chaotic sequence (Kolmogorov random sequence).
+Vladimir Vovk (1987) derived a version of LIL valid for a single chaotic sequence (Kolmogorov random sequence).
 This is notable, as it is outside the realm of classical probability theory.

 Yongge Wang (1996) showed that the law of the iterated logarithm holds for polynomial time pseudorandom sequences also.
 The Java-based software testing tool tests whether a pseudorandom generator outputs sequences that satisfy the LIL.

 Balsubramani (2014) proved a non-asymptotic LIL that holds over finite-time martingale sample paths.
 This subsumes the martingale LIL as it provides matching finite-sample concentration and anti-concentration bounds, and enables sequential testing and other applications.